hashicorp/terraform-provider-kubernetes/website/docs/r/persistent_volume.html.markdown

 * `path` - (Optional) Used as the mounted root, rather than the full Ceph tree, default is /
 * `read_only` - (Optional) Whether to force the read-only setting in VolumeMounts.
 Defaults to `false` (read/write).
 For more info see http://releases.k8s.io/HEAD/examples/volumes/cephfs/README.md#how-to-use-it
 * `secret_file` - (Optional) The path to key ring for User, default is /etc/ceph/user.secret For more info see http://releases.k8s.io/HEAD/examples/volumes/cephfs/README.md#how-to-use-it
 * `secret_ref` - (Optional) Reference to the authentication secret for User, default is empty.
-For more info see http://releases.k8s.io/HEAD/examples/volumes/cephfs/README.md#how-to-use-it
+For more info see http://releases.k8s.io/HEAD/examples/volumes/cephfs/README.md#how-to-use-it. see [secret_ref](#secret_ref) for more details.
 * `user` - (Optional) User is the rados user name, default is admin.
 For more info see http://releases.k8s.io/HEAD/examples/volumes/cephfs/README.md#how-to-use-it

 ### `cinder`